peprick/peprick/README.md

 - 👋 Hi, I’m @peprick
-- 👀 I’m interested in competitive coding, AI and fullstack development.
+- 👀 I’m interested in competitive coding, machine learning and AI.
 - 🌱 2nd year student pursuing Electrical Engineering from NIT Rourkela.

  📫 How to reach me ...
 LinkedIN : https://www.linkedin.com/in/sagarnil-chakraborty-26a035199/